Yamaha XZ 550

-The Yamaha Vision (XZ550) is a 550 cc 4 stroke 70° liquid cooled DOHC V-twin shaft-driven sport touring motorcycle produced in 1982-1983.
+The Yamaha XZ550 'Vision' is a 550 cc V-twin, shaft-driven sport touring motorcycle produced by Yamaha in 1982–1983.
+It was powered by a 4 stroke 70° liquid cooled 4 valve DOHC engine, and featured a trailing front axle and monoshock single swingarm rear.
 With a range of innovative technology for its class, nimble handling, and bold styling, it was widely celebrated by the motorcycle press on its introduction as a bike ahead of its time.

-However, persistent teething issues, numerous quirks, and a high price combined with identity problems - it wasn’t really a café racer, nor a sport touring bike, it was unique to itself - led to just a two-year production run.
+However, persistent teething issues, numerous quirks, and a high price combined with identity problems - it wasn't really a café racer, nor a sport touring bike, it was unique to itself - led to just a two-year production run.
 That same uniqueness nonetheless created something of a cult of Vision fans, both in its day and since, who continue to maintain an active ongoing online community.

 A smaller XZ400 model was available in some markets until at least 1987.